 If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

-To see if you’re in the Danger Zone.
+You may be in the Danger Zone.

 You wouldn’t believe how many people come to see me AFTER doing something they should not have done, that I could have helped them avoid, if they would just take the time to read this.

 So don’t make the same mistakes they did.
+Be smarter.
+Read this and avoid problems when considering bankruptcy.

 Are you in the “Danger Zone?”